 Are honeypots better than CAPTCHAs?

 This largely depends on the quality of the CAPTCHA.
-Unfortunately the more difficult a CAPTCHA is to break, the more user-unfriendly it is.
+Unfortunately the more difficult a CAPTCHA is to break, the more unfriendly it is to the end user.
 This honeypot module was created because we don’t like CAPTCHA’s cluttering up our forms.
 Our recommendation is to try this module first, and if you find that it doesn’t stop enough spam, then employ more challenging anti-spam techniques.

 Can I modify the HTML this plugin outputs?